inframarauder/couponhub-frontend/README.md

 #couponhub-frontend

 **Frontend code for CouponHub.
-Buil using React,React Boostrap and Redux**.
+Built using React,React Boostrap and Redux**.